-Irwin Stelzer is a Senior Fellow and Director of Hudson Institute's Economic Policy Studies Group.
-Prior to joining Hudson Institute in 1998, Stelzer was Resident Scholar and Director of Regulatory Policy Studies at the American Enterprise Institute.
-He also is the U.S. economic and political columnist for The Sunday Times (London), a contributing editor of The Weekly Standard, and a member of the Advisory Board of The American Antitrust Institute.
+Irwin Stelzer is a senior fellow and director of Hudson Institute's Economic Policy Studies Group.
+Prior to joining Hudson Institute in 1998, Stelzer was resident scholar and director of regulatory policy studies at the American Enterprise Institute.
+He is also the US economic and political columnist for The Sunday Times, a contributing editor of the Weekly Standard, and a member of the Advisory Board of The American Antitrust Institute.

-Stelzer founded National Economic Research Associates, Inc. (NERA) in 1961 and served as its president until a few years after its sale in 1983 to Marsh & McLennan.
-He also has served as a managing director of the investment banking firm of Rothschild Inc., a director of the Energy and Environmental Policy Center at Harvard University; he has been a member of the board of the Regulatory Policy Institute (Oxford) and an advisor to the U.S. Trade Representative.
+Stelzer founded National Economic Research Associates, Inc. (NERA) in 1961, and served as its president for more than 20 years.
+He has also served as a managing director of the investment banking firm of Rothschild Inc., a director of the Energy and Environmental Policy Center at Harvard University; he has been a member of the board of the Regulatory Policy Institute (Oxford) and an advisor to the US Trade Representative.

 Dr. Stelzer has written and lectured on economic and policy development in the United States and Britain.
 He has written extensively on policy issues such as America's competitive position in the world economy, optimum regulatory policies, the consequences of European integration, and factors affecting and impeding economic growth.
 He has served as economics editor of the Antitrust Bulletin and is the author of Selected Antitrust Cases: Landmark Decisions: The Antitrust Laws: A Primer (with John Shenefield); The United States, A United Europe, and the United Kingdom: Three Characters in Search of a Policy, a collection of Lectures on Regulatory and Competition Policy published by the Institute of Economic Affairs; and Neoconservatism, published in the UK and US (2004).